Alluxio/alluxio/docs/en/Time-To-Live.md

 ```
 SetTTL(path, duration, action)
-`path` 			the Alluxio path in the namespace
+`path`          the path in the Alluxio namespace
-`duration` 		the number of milliseconds before the TTL action takes into effect, this overrides
+`duration`      the number of milliseconds before the TTL action goes into effect, this overrides
                 any previous value
 `action`        the action to take when duration has elapsed. `FREE` will cause the file to be
                 evicted from Alluxio storage, regardless of the pin status. `DELETE` will cause the
                 file to be deleted from the Alluxio namespace and under store.
 ```

 ### Command Line Usage